What is robotic accounting and finance?

 Determine Baseline Finance and Accounting Operations Cost to Calculate Total Benefits Realized from RPA

 You never know how much you’ve improved if you don’t measure both your initial attempt and your subsequent attempts.
 Likewise, without the initial operating cost for the accounting function in scope for RPA, how can you determine the financial benefits and business case for implementing robotic accounting?
 That’s why step two of an RPA project is always setting the baseline cost of running the accounting operations.
 This way, it’s easier to prove the results of the process standardization and RPA roll out.
 Without this, you will never be able to prove to business leaders that there is any purpose of implementing robotic accounting.

 Grab a laptop, a note pad, or your note-taking object of choice and get ready to sit at an accounting or finance worker’s desk all day long.
-You’re going to need to take note of every single mouse click that they do within the applications you are wanting to use RPA on top of.
+You’re going to need to take note of every single mouse click that they do within the applications you are wanting to use finance RPA on top of.
 Or, you can go the OpsDog route and do these “day in the life of” observations using screen sharing software like GoToMeeting or Webex.
-We prefer that screen sharing software since it doesn’t require on-site consultants, lowering the cost of a project.
+We prefer screen sharing software since it doesn’t require on-site consultants, lowering the cost of an RPA project.

 Regardless of how you do it, you should analyze enough workers in the finance department to get a good sample size of RPA improvement opportunities across the entire in-scope group.